stratofax/sitecheck/README.md

 # sitecheck

-Tools to check a website and create reports on the site's health.
+Tools to check a website and its pages by analyzing HMTL code.

+For more information about sitecheck, see the [FAQ](docs/FAQ.md).

 ## Install and run this code

-We use poetry to manage our dependencies in this project.
+Ths project uses `poetry` to manage its dependencies.
+To get started, install `poetry` for your system, as described in [the Introduction of the Poetry Documentation](https://python-poetry.org/docs/).
+Then clone this repo.

 After you've cloned this repo onto your local machine, run the Python scripts like this: